TD22057/insteon-mqtt/doc/mqtt.md

 ## Leak Sensors

 Leak sensors do not accept any input commands.
-The low battery messages are inherited from the battery sensor inputs.
-The leak sensor adds another possible state change for wet/dry events.
+The leak sensor has state change for wet/dry events and also for heartbeat every 24 hours.
+The leak sensors does not report low battery condition like other battery operated devices.

 The wet/dry change defines the following variables for templates: